 Update on Housing Market Inventory in Washington

-According to the most recent housing market reports, all of the major cities in Washington had less than a 2-month supply of homes in February 2018.
-The nation as a whole had about a 3.2-month supply of homes for sale in February.
+According to the most recent housing market reports, all of the major cities in Washington had less than a 2-month supply of homes in January 2020.
+The nation as a whole had about a 3.7-month supply of homes for sale in January.
 And both of these numbers fall short of what is considered a “balanced” or normal real estate market.

 According to most economists, a healthy real estate market has between a 5- and 6-month supply of homes for sale.
 In theory, that means it would take 5 to 6 months to sell all of the homes currently listed for sale if no new ones came onto the market in the interim.
 It’s just a standardized way to measure inventory within a housing market.
 And Washington State is still falling short.

-Tacoma and Seattle had the lowest inventory levels in February, with a 0.7-month and a 0.8-month supply, respectively.
+King County had the lowest inventory levels in January, with a 1.58-month supply.
 Above all else, this is why Washington State keeps generating positive housing market and home price forecasts.
 House values across the state are expected to continue rising as a result of the supply-and-demand imbalance.

 With low inventory and strong demand within Washington’s housing markets, it’s no wonder we have seen steady home-price appreciation over the last years.